ICF 1.5.20.25

 Client mode

 In client mode, RCS initiates the connection with IDM.
-Run the RCS in client mode if you need to communicate with a system that is behind a firewall and IDM is outside that firewall (such as Identity Cloud).
+Run the RCS in client mode if you need to communicate with a system that is behind a firewall and IDM is outside that firewall (such as Advanced Identity Cloud).

 The following diagram shows an RCS in client mode: